ChuckPa/PlexDBRepair/README.md

 ### Repair

-  Extracts/recovers all the usable data fron the existing databases into text (SQL ascii) form.
+  Extracts/recovers all the usable data from the existing databases into text (SQL ascii) form.
   Repair then creates new SQLite-valid databases from the extracted/recovered data.

   The side effect of this process is a fully defragmented database (optimal for Plex use).